FannyPicou/wt_ts_filler/README.md

 # wt_ts_filler

-This package aims to fill gaps in water table time series by using other correlated series.
+This package aims to clean water table time series and to fill gaps by using other correlated series.

 Three steps :
 1) Delete flats and spikes